CHAPTER I

 §.
 22

-1. The Management Board shall direct the Foundation's operations and represent it externally.
+1. The Management Board shall manage the activities of the Foundation and represent it towards other entities.

-2. The Management Board shall operate according to the bylaws approved by the Council.
+2. The Management Board shall operate in accordance with the regulations adopted by the Council.

 §.
 23

-2. draw annual and long-term operating plans and expense budgets,
+2) prepare annual and long-term action plans and draft budgets,

 §.
 24

-2. The budget mentioned in section 1 shall be binding after the approval by the Founder.
+2. The projected budget referred to in paragraph 1 shall become binding upon approval by the Founder.

-3. The Management Board shall submit a report to the Minister of Finance annually.
+3. The Management Board shall submit an annual activity report to the Minister of Finance.

 §.
 25